microprediction/realdata/README.md

 # realdata

-A mini-package for people who just want some real time-series data, any real data.
-Think of this as the alternative to
+A mini-package providing an alternative to:

      import np
      x = np.cumsum(np.random.randn(1000))

+if you need time-series data in under ten seconds.

 ## Install